TRON-Bioinformatics/tronflow-bam-preprocessing/README.md

     * --reference: path to the FASTA genome reference (indexes expected *.fai, *.dict)

 Optional input:
+    * --input_name: the name of the sample.
+Only used when --input_bam is provided (default: normal)
     * --dbsnp: path to the dbSNP VCF (required to perform BQSR)
     * --known_indels1: path to a VCF of known indels (optional to perform realignment around indels)
     * --known_indels2: path to a second VCF of known indels (optional to perform realignment around indels)